Written for the Transgender Community

 Exercise:

 The female voice I've discovered feels like it sits "behind" your normal speaking voice.
 After I had used it for a while, I found there were two easy to get to this place - a place your voice does not usually go while you are speaking.
-The first way is with falsetto voice and the second way is by gargling.
+The first way is with Falsetto, the second way is by gargling.

 A. Falsetto:

 Start with your highest falsetto.
 If you sound like a cartoon character with big round ears that lives in Anaheim, you've got it!
 Now take that voice and bring the pitch down as low as you can WITHOUT BREAKING YOUR VOICE.
-You see, if you break your voice it will "come out front" again, and you'll be using the full voice box for modulation.
+You see, if you break your voice it will "come out front" again, and you'll be using the full voice box for modulation - just what you don't want.

 B. Gargling: